 This report is a snapshot of the quality of the water that we provided to our customers last year.
 The City of Lawrence's water quality consistently meets or exceeds all Federal and State standards for safe drinking water.
+We had no violations or action level exceedances in 2024.
+Public notifications of violations are often included in Consumer Confidence Reports, the City of Lawrence had no situations requiring public notification in 2024.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
-For more information please contact, Joshua Toevs at 785-813-9305.
+For more information or to request a paper copy of this report please contact Joshua Toevs at 785-813-9305.
+Please share this information with anyone who drinks this water (or their guardians), especially those who may not have received this report directly (for example, people in apartments, nursing homes, schools, and businesses).
+You can do this by posting this report in a public place or distributing copies by hand, mail, email, or another method.